This book is the story of a journey – the voyage of the humble coffee bean through time, space and form.

 Commodity Conversations is available on Amazon

-In this far-reaching and wide-ranging book Jonathan dispels many myths, both about sugar and about how commodity markets work.
-He looks carefully at human rights, environment sustainability, speculation, food prices, commodity trading, market manipulation, government intervention and health.
+In this far-reaching and wide-ranging book, Jonathan dispels many myths, both about sugar and about how commodity markets work.
+He looks carefully at human rights, environmental sustainability, speculation, food prices, commodity trading, market manipulation, government intervention and health.
 He provides some surprising conclusions.
 Anyone who is interested in how their food is produced and how it arrives on their plate, or into their cereal bowl will enjoy this book.

 With contributions from, or interviews with: • Isara Vongkusolkit, Sunny Verghese, Robert Kuok, Chris Mahoney, Greg Page, Ralph Potter, and Sven Sielhorst.